ricoseeds/CV_resources_and_assignments_COL780/README.md

 Repository for COL780

-\todo Add install project feature, so that binaries can be exported and given for assignment submission.
+/todo Add install project feature, so that binaries can be exported and given for assignment submission.